M.G. Siegler •

 Also fun: this would presumably allow Musk himself to bid on the stake!

 And here we are.
-While as far as I know, neither state has yet weighed in on the concept of an auction for the asset, Musk essentially seems to be forcing their hand here.
+While as far as I know, neither state has yet weighed in on the concept of an auction for the asset, Musk essentially seems to be trying to force their hands here.
 And while I'm not a lawyer, allow me to play one on the internet just for the purposes of gaming this out a bit.

 Because OpenAI famously has no actual equity shareholders right now, the board is the only entity that controls the company.
 The members that fired Sam Altman in 2023 have mostly been replaced (except for Adam D'Angelo) and the board has been greatly expanded to 10 people now, chaired by Bret Taylor – and yes, now featuring Altman in a seat.
 He obviously doesn't want to sell anything to Musk, but because of the transition discussions, the board is likely in a trickier spot than if they were just content to be a non-profit.
 In that case, they could just say something like "no, we're a non-profit, we're not for sale".
 But now, because the non-profit is going to need to be compensated for the future for-profit taking much of the value created during the time as a non-profit it's... complicated.
 Again, presumably!
 (And ChatGPT itself agrees with me.)